alemart/surgescript/README.md

 ![SurgeScript](docs/img/opensurge.png)

 SurgeScript is a scripting language for games.
 It has unique features that make it suitable for games - and it is extremely valuable for empowering users to generate their own content.
-Built originally for the Open Surge Engine, SurgeScript can be embedded into any C project.
+SurgeScript is built in C, which is nearly universal.

 **First-timer?**